The Oracles of Balaam

 In another Biblical example, witnesses like the above overheard probably that some boys were attacked by a she-bear and remembered they had teased Elisha by calling him baldhead.
 Hence, they came up with a bloody lesson in 2 Kings 2:23-25 by claiming Elisah had "forty-two of the children torn to pieces" by bears.
 Those who take these parables literally have the consolation that the Jewish prophets were not born again as murderers – but as messengers of love and peace!

 6. Consistent with the above, here is another idea that's a bit off-the-wall: Why not begin a search of DNA-memory with animal studies?
-It could be that brain waves are amplified by those "gut feelings" from the acids and gases in the intestines.
+Perhaps, brain waves are amplified by those "gut feelings" from the acids and gases in the intestines.
 Such "waves" could explain the spectacular sight when millions of small fish move in perfect synch in the oceans, and large flocks of birds like curtains in the sky.
 This link between animals is apparently "subconscious" and may have become dormant in early humans when their reasoning developed.
-These subconscious forces may be DNA memory and explain ESP phenomena, and even relate to some levels of dreaming.
+These forces may be DNA memory and explain ESP phenomena, and could relate to some levels of dreaming.
 When a dog seems to be running in his sleep, he may be linked to dogs that are actually running at the time.
 This research might also reveal that some patients at mental institutions, those who remember past lives, are telling the truth.
 A great subject for a TV documentary – and an entertaining opportunity to interview "Napoleon" in person!
-Hence, we may even have to revise Darwinism some day, see our work in progress!
+Hence, we may even have to revise Darwinism some day, which is in the early stages of a work in progress!

 All Rights Reserved, except for brief excerpts.